-Named Custom Line 140, the yacht aims to balance generous onboard spaces with optimal performance to create a leader in this size segment.
-As well as a fast-displacement hull that allows top speeds estimated at 21.5 knots, the yacht also has a roomy tri-deck design and a gross tonnage of almost 400GT.
+According to Custom Line, the new flagship aims to balance generous onboard spaces with optimal performance to create a leader in this size segment.
+As well as a fast-displacement hull that allows top speeds of 21.5 knots, the yacht also has a roomy tri-deck design and a gross tonnage of almost 400GT.

-The yacht’s impressive performance is matched by its sporty exterior aesthetic.
-Exterior and interior styling is by Florence-based studio Francesco Paszkowski Design.
-Her interior comes from a collaboration between Margherita Casprini and the Custom Line Atelier.
+The yacht’s impressive performance is matched by a sporty exterior aesthetic.
+Exterior and interior styling are by Florence-based studio Francesco Paszkowski Design.
+Her interior comes from a collaboration between Francesco Paszkowski, Margherita Casprini and the Custom Line Atelier.

-Other key features include a 30-square metre owner’s cabin fitted with a double walk-in wardrobe and full-beam en suite, which can be fitted with a panoramic terrace if the owner so chooses.
-Buyers will also find a beach club that makes full use of the yacht’s 8.54 metre beam and a spacious sundeck with hydro massage tub and freestanding furniture.
+Other key features include a 44-square-metre owner’s cabin fitted with a double walk-in wardrobe and full-beam en suite, which can be fitted with a panoramic terrace if the owner so chooses.